AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/templates.md

 Complete the wizard as you would for any other page and you have created your new page based on the selected template.

-## Limitations {#limitations}
+## Universal Editor and the Page Editor {#page-vs-universal}

 Page templates for the Universal Editor solve the same problem as [page templates for the AEM Page Editor:](/help/sites-cloud/authoring/sites-console/templates.md) to be able to reuse content to create pages quickly based on a set of pre-defined layouts.
 However they solve the problem in very different ways.
+If you are a user of the Page Editor, please be aware of these differences.

 * Pages created from pages templates for the Universal Editor are independent copies of the template.
 * Therefore if the template changes, the resulting pages do not change.